RantAI-dev/Book13-DSC/content/docs/foreword.md

 </p>

 <p style="text-align: justify;">
-What makes Data Science for Commercial unique is its holistic approach rooted in the Fundamental, Conceptual, and Practical (FCP) pillars.
+What makes <em>Data Science for Commercial</em> unique is its holistic approach rooted in the Fundamental, Conceptual, and Practical (FCP) pillars.
 From theoretical underpinnings to real-world case studies, this book ensures that business leaders not only grasp the “what” and “why” of data science but also the “how” in an actionable manner.
 It demystifies data-driven methodologies while preserving the complexity and rigor demanded by academic and professional standards.
 By addressing foundational concepts, explaining core frameworks, and illustrating hands-on applications, this text equips leaders to champion data initiatives with unwavering confidence.
 </p>

 <p style="text-align: justify;">
-I have no doubt that Data Science for Commercial will be instrumental in shaping the curricula of undergraduate, graduate, and executive programs alike.
+I have no doubt that <em>Data Science for Commercial</em> will be instrumental in shaping the curricula of undergraduate, graduate, and executive programs alike.
 Its robust content and forward-thinking stance will empower a new generation of leaders who understand both the language of business and the mechanics of technology.
 My hope is that this work becomes a central literature for anyone aspiring to drive innovation, foster cross-functional collaboration, and thrive in the AI era.
 </p>

 <p style="text-align: justify;">